padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

+Once you have collected samples for all the cover types, your r

+After the edits, the **Geometry Imports** and base map should be similar to the one in the figure below.

 ![image](https://github.com/user-attachments/assets/62d3f3a4-d0d1-4731-ae93-308f91bea2c6)

-Explore this false colour image to collect the reference samples for clearedland, burntland, and mines

-   - Sample clear-land, burnt-land, mines

-     Visualise the image as a false colour by combining band 12 (SWIR), band 8 (NIR) and band 4 (Red) to accentuate burnt-land and bare-land.
-Sample surface types by creating point feature collection for each class.

-     After the edits, the **Geometry Imports** and base map should be similar to the one in the figure below.

 #### Merge feature collection